benoitc/gaffer/docs/overview.rst

 <http://smarden.org/runit/>`_  or other tools around.
 Speaking of runit
 a similar controlling will be available in 0.2 .

-See the :doc:`command-line` documentation for more informations.
+See the :doc:`command-line` documentation for more information.